luukvbaal/statuscol.nvim/README.md

 }
 ```

-The values stored in this table are only updated when necessary and used in the builtin segments for performance reasons.
+The values stored in this table are only updated when necessary and are used in the builtin segments for performance reasons.
 For custom `text` and `condition` functions it is recommended to use them as well rather than e.g. accessing `vim.v.lnum` or `vim.api.nvim_get_option_value()` directly:

 ```lua